• Skip to primary navigation

 Chocolate covered matzo is a modern Passover miracle.
 Start with bland matzo boards and end with a crunchy, nutty bite of chocolate goodness.
 This recipe is simple to make and a great project with kids.

-Need more ideas to use up that 6-pack of matzo, I've got you covered on this matzo recipe page.
+Need more ideas to use up that 6-pack of matzo, I've got you covered on this matzo recipe page and this super fun matzo granola recipe!

 Chocolate covered matzo on two small white plates with various toppings.